Iterable/iterable-web-sdk/README.md

 # Iterable's Web SDK

-[Iterable](https://www.iterable.com) is a growth marketing platform that helps you to create better experiences for—and deeper relationships with—your customers.
+[Iterable](https://www.iterable.com) is a growth-marketing platform that helps you to create better experiences for—and deeper relationships with—your customers.
 Use it to send customized email, SMS, push notification, in-app message, web push notification campaigns to your customers.